 VF's centralized global supply chain organization is responsible for procuring and delivering products to support our brands and businesses.
 VF is skilled in managing the complexities associated with our global supply chain.
-In Fiscal 2025, VF sourced approximately 260 million units spread across our brands.
-Our products were primarily obtained from approximately 273 independent contractor manufacturing facilities in approximately 30 countries.
-Additionally, we operate 16 distribution centers and 1,127 retail stores across the globe.
+In Fiscal 2024, VF sourced approximately 266 million units spread across our brands.
+Our products were primarily obtained from approximately 320 independent contractor manufacturing facilities in approximately 35 countries.
+Additionally, we operate 21 distribution centers and 1,185 retail stores across the globe.
 We also utilize distribution centers managed by third parties, as necessary, for certain brands and locations.
 Managing this complexity is made possible by the use of a network of information systems for product development, forecasting, order management and warehouse management, along with our core enterprise resource management platforms.

-Products obtained from contractors in the Western Hemisphere generally have a higher cost than products obtained from contractors in Asia-Pacific.
+Products obtained from contractors in the Western Hemisphere generally have a higher cost than products obtained from contractors in Asia.
 However, contracting in the Western Hemisphere gives us greater flexibility, shorter lead times and allows for lower inventory levels for the U.S. market.
 The use of contracted production with different geographic regions and cost structures, provides a flexible approach to product sourcing.
 We will continue to manage our supply chain from a global perspective and adjust as needed to changes in the global production environment.

 Independent contractors generally own the raw materials and ship finished, ready-for-sale products to VF.
-These contractors are engaged through VF's sourcing hubs in Singapore (with satellite offices across Asia-Pacific), Panama and Switzerland.
+These contractors are engaged through VF's sourcing hub in Singapore (with satellite offices across Asia), and to a lesser extent, VF's sourcing hubs in Panama and Switzerland.
 These hubs are responsible for managing the procurement of product, supplier oversight, product quality assurance, sustainability within the supply chain, responsible sourcing and transportation and shipping functions.
 In addition, our hubs leverage proprietary knowledge and technology to enable certain contractors to more effectively control costs and improve labor efficiency.

 Management continually monitors political risks and developments related to duties, tariffs and quotas.
 We limit VF's sourcing exposure through, among other measures: (i) diversifying production among countries and contractors, (ii) sourcing production to merchandise categories where product is readily available, and (iii) sourcing from countries with tariff preference and free trade agreements.
-In April 2025, the U.S. government announced broad-based, reciprocal tariffs on foreign imports.
-While the situation is dynamic and evolving, VF continues to analyze the impact of these tariffs on our business and is taking steps to mitigate our tariff exposure.
-Mitigation strategies include sourcing optimization, accelerating production and shipments into the U.S. during the period of delayed application of the reciprocal tariffs, negotiations with our vendors, and potential price increases.
 VF does not directly or indirectly source products from suppliers in countries that are prohibited by the U.S. State Department.

-No single supplier represented more than 8% of our total cost of goods sold during Fiscal 2025.
+No single supplier represented more than 6% of our total cost of goods sold during Fiscal 2024.